Somdotta07/To-do-List/README.md

 ## Project requirements

-- Set up a new project with webpack that is based on the webpack exercise you have already completed.
+- Set up a new project with webpack
 - Create an index.html file and write your HTML markup here.
 Create an empty To Do List placeholder (`<div>` or `<ul>` element).
 The index.html file must be set as a template using the HTML Webpack Plugin.
 - Create an index.js file and set an array of some simple to do tasks (array of objects).
 Each task object should contain three keys:
   - description [string].